 Mary Magdalene was one of Jesus' most loyal followers and was the first to witness His resurrection.
 Her name, “Magdalen” comes from the town where she was born Magdala.

-While historically many have portrayed Mary Magdalene as a repentant prostitute, recently scholars dispute this belief.
+While historically many have portrayed Mary Magdalene as a repentant prostitute, recently scholars disputed this belief.
 Numerous questions about her life remain unanswered.
 What exactly were the "seven demons" that Jesus healed her from?
 What was the nature of her relationship with Jesus?
 What happened to Mary Magdalene after Jesus' resurrection?

 What is clear from the Bible is that Mary of Magdalene was healed by Jesus and became a devoted follower.
 She traveled with Jesus and the disciples.
-She was there was Jesus was nailed to the cross and cried out, “My God, my God, why hast thou forsaken me?”
+She was there when Jesus was nailed to the cross and cried out, “My God, my God, why hast thou forsaken me?”
 She witnessed Jesus' death, burial and resurrection.

 Here is Mary Magdalene's story from the Bible:

 • Mary Magdalene was delivered from seven demons

 And also some women who had been cured of evil spirits and diseases: Mary (called Magdalene) from whom seven demons had come out.
 (Luke 8:2, NIV)